Academic in Residence

 Innovation Conversations

-Once or twice a month, we will hold a public programming session that revolves around a sub-topic related to Richard’s research in regional innovation, the impacts of technology on work, urban and regional development, the Ocean Super Cluster, and more.
+Starting in November, and hosted by the Harris Centre, Dr. Shearmur will hold a monthly or bi-monthly public programming session that revolves around a sub-topic related to his research in regional innovation, the impacts of technology on work, urban and regional development, the Ocean Super Cluster, and more.

-These sessions will feature guests from both within and outside of Memorial, and will take place in-person (and be live-streamed for those joining via Zoom), usually at Emera Innovation Exchange, but also on St. John's campus.
+These sessions will feature guests from both within and outside of Memorial, and will take place in-person and be live-streamed for those joining via Zoom.

 This page is continuously being updated.
 Check back frequently for news!